 Creating a wellness challenge can be a great way to encourage employees to adopt healthy habits, and a platform like Wellable makes it easy to get started.

-Your employees can use Wellable to track their meals and snacks, log how much sleep they’re getting each night and count their total steps.
+Your employees can use Wellable to track their meals and snacks, log how much sleep they’re getting each night, and count their total steps.
 They can also use the app to check in at the gym or record their annual flu shot.
-For each completed activity, your employees can earn points that go toward rewards like Amazon gift cards.
+For each completed activity, your employees earn points that go toward rewards like Amazon gift cards.

 Provide standing desks